sd99park/Rand_Schedule/README.md

 # Todo List

--Create a Django front end
+-Create a React front end

 -Fix bugs as they are found

--Change to a bi-weekly schedule rather than weekly

--Add a database with login and schedule data stored per user
+-Create an API using this